Last Updated on January 14, 2021

 – Multi-cycle IVF

 This plan is basically for patients who have no insurance.
-To be entitled to the treatment patients should be verified as eligible for IVF through Aurora Fertility Service specialist in Wisconsin.
+To be entitled to the treatment patients should be verified as eligible for IVF through Aurora Fertility Service specialist.
 There is no refund policy in this package.

 – Share Success IVF: $22,000- $24,000

 The shared success IVF has a different rate for women of different age groups.
-This package is designed to share the financial risk with the patients in Wisconsin.
+This package is designed to share the financial risk with the patients.
 In case the couple is not able to take home a baby after treatment, they will be refunded the money.
 The package provides up to 3 IVF cycles with unlimited frozen cycles.
-The eligibility criteria of this program is:
+The eligibility criteria of this program are:

 – Patients should be less than 35 years of age.
 For women above 36, the cost would vary